cloutprotocol/website-blog/data/blog/datastream-grant.md

 ![](/static/images/metalicsnow.png)

-## cloutcoin has introduced a new grant proposal for the ocean protocol ecosystem.
+## cloutcoin has introduced a new grant proposal for the Ocean Protocol ecosystem.
 VOTE ON OCEANPEARL.IO [HERE](https://oceanpearl.io/projects/5E9eAD1AcB-datastream-by-cloutcoin)

-# ⬇ PROPSAL ⬇
+# ⬇ PROPOSAL ⬇

 **NAME**